slightlynybbled/manufacturing/docs/importing_and_exporting.rst

 ``lower_control_limit``.
 These keys are utilized throughout the library analysis and plotting tools, which is why they are imported directly here.

-.. automodule:: manufacturing
+.. currentmodule:: manufacturing
-   :members: import_excel
+.. autofunction:: import_excel
+  :noindex: